SanderSpies/WorldState.js/README.md

 the library.
 This way the cognitive strain of using this library is left to a minimum.

 Library features:
-- Immutable
+- Immutable  (implemented)
-- High performance
+- High performance (verification needed)
-- Recreating parent objects
+- Recreating parent objects  (implemented)
-- Change by value
+- Change by value  (implemented)

   To change all the objects pointing at the same object at once
-- Change by reference
+- Change by reference  (implemented)

   To change only the current object
-- Versioning support
+- Versioning support (implemented)

   Easily jump to different versions the graph.
 This is handy for undo/redo support.
 - Object pools (not ready yet)